GuilhermeRossato/declarative-php/README.md

 </div>
 ```

 You think your browser will let you know that you mispelled 'span' on the second closing tag?
-Nope, welcome to the web, browser just silently goes on.
+Nope, the browser just silently goes on.

-You can take advantage of PHP interpreter to tell you if something is incorrect with syntax errors.
+You can take advantage of PHP interpreter to tell you if something is incorrect with syntax errors that fail fast.

 The idea is to declare in composition-based components all the visual logic, with the data that it needs to render fully.